Skip to Main Content

 Boucher, I. (2021).
 Forging Kryptonite: Lex Luthor’s xenophobia as societal fracturing, from Batman v Superman to Supergirl.
 In J. Darowski (Ed.), Adapting Superman: Essays on the transmedia Man of Steel (pp. 216-234).
 McFarland & Company, Inc., Publishers.

 Boucher, I. (forthcoming).
 Barbara Gordon as information literacy activist in Batgirl: Son of Penguin.
-In C. Syma, D. Callender, & R. G. Weiner (Eds.), Libraries, archives, and librarians in graphic novels, comic strips and sequential art.
+In C. Syma, R. G. Weiner, & D. Callender (Eds.), Drawn to the stacks: Essays on libraries, librarians and archives in comics and graphic novels.
+McFarland & Company, Inc., Publishers.

 Boucher, I. (in progress).
-Radical franchise: The political coming-of-age of the Teenage Mutant Ninja Turtles.
+Radical franchise or green machine?
+The Teenage Mutant Ninja Turtles & U.S. environmental justice rhetoric.
 The University Press of Mississippi.

 Sundbom, A., & Boucher, I. (2017, October 20).
 NCWCritters: An augmented reality scavenger hunt for first year undergraduate students.
 Presented at the North Carolina Library Association (NCLA) 62nd Biennial Conference, Winston-Salem, NC.